M-earnest/docker_workshop/workshop/advanced/creating.md

 pip_install="mne" > Dockerfile
 ```

 So using Neurodocker can save you a lot of time and stress.
 It's especially great to set up the basics of your Docker container, so one approach to create a Docker container for your workflow may be to do the basics with Neurodocker and fine-tune to your needs manually.

+### Neurodocker - Going further beyond

+Check-out the examples on the [Neurodocker site](https://www.repronim.org/neurodocker/user_guide/examples.html), to see how to incorporate most neuroscience relevant packages into a Docker container.

+Additionally, you should check-out their [command-line-interface section](https://www.repronim.org/neurodocker/user_guide/cli.html) to see how to best make use of Neurodocker.

+**Note** If your server system doesn't support docker, Neurodocker also allows for the creation of singularity images using mostly the same syntax as above!

 ### Docker push